 - Search for less costly ways of doing things

 Primary Location: District of Columbia-WASHINGTON

 Work Locations: Sheikh Zayed Campus 111 Michigan Avenue Washington 20010

 Job: Allied Health

-Organization: Patient ServicesRegular / Temporary: R (Regular)Position Status: O - PRNShift: VariableWork Schedule: overnight, weekend, evening, holidays
+Organization: Patient ServicesRegular / Temporary: R (Regular)Position Status: O - PRNShift: VariableWork Schedule: overnight, weekends, evenings, holidays

 Job Posting: Jan 4, 2022, 7:34:15 AM